Monthly Tech-Tip from Tony Hansen SignUp

 Two ceramic mugs with a rubber-stamped logo using a stain/glycerine ink

 The logo on the left was rubber-stamped using and ink mix made of only glycerine and Mason 6666 black stain.
 The glaze is shedding off during firing.
 Multiple properties needed by a stamping ink are not present here.
 First, the stain dries as a powder, it has no hardening or bonding properties, glycerine is its only mechanism.
 Second, it is too concentrated, the black color is so powerful that it bleeds excessively into the overlying glaze.
 Third, it does not melt during firing so it does not bond with the body below.
 And, it either develops only a fragile interface with the glaze above, or sheds it off.
-The piece on the right mixes the stain 50:50 with a glossy transparent glaze (having 20% kaolin), it lays down better, accepts the overglaze layer better (because it has less glycerine), presents less problems in handling before glazing and it has no issues with the overglaze crawling off during firing.
-Black stains are potent, a 75:25 stain:glaze mix would work even better.
+The piece on the right mixes the stain 50:50 with a glossy transparent glaze, from that it inherits better lays down, accepts the overglaze better and dries harder.
+Black stains are potent, an 80:20 stain:glaze mix would work even better.

 Silk screen mediums